Using Schroedinger cat quantum state for detection of a given phase shift: Introduction

-In these works, the problem of {\it measurement} of an a priori unknown phase was considered, with \eqref{SNL}-\eqref{HL} being the mean square error of this measurement.
-Yet another problem is the binary (yes/no) {\it detection} of some given phase shift.
-In this case, the non-Gaussian quantum states could provide radically better detection fidelity than the Gaussian ones because they can be orthogonal to each other and therefore can be discriminated unambiguously \cite{HelstromBook}.
-This concept was demonstrated experimentally is Ref.\,\cite{Wolf_NComm_10_2929_2019} for the case of detection of an external force acting on an ion in the trap, with its translational degree of freedom prepared in the non-Gaussian Fock state.
+In these works, the problem of measuring of an {\it a priori} unknown phase was considered, with \eqref{SNL}-\eqref{HL} being the mean square error of this measurement.
+Another standard problem of the detection and estimation theory is the discrimination of two possible hypotheses \cite{HelstromBook}, and, in particular, the binary (yes/no) {\it detection} of a given phase shift.
+Potentially, this approach could provide better sensitivity, thanks to the {\it a priori} information on the signal.
+It can be used, for example, for the discrimination of samples with two slightly different, but known in advance, values of the refractive indices.

+In this case, non-Gaussian quantum states could provide significantly better detection fidelity than the Gaussian ones because they can be orthogonal to each other and thus can be discriminated unambiguously \cite{HelstromBook}.
+This concept was experimentally demonstrated in Ref.\,\cite{Wolf_NComm_10_2929_2019} for the detection of an external force acting on an ion in the trap, with its translational degree of freedom prepared in the non-Gaussian Fock state.

-In Ref.\,\cite{Singh_PhOpen_18_100198_2024} it was shown that the quantum state, prepared by means of applying the unitary displacement operator $\mathcal{D}$ to the SC state, can be orthogonal to the initial one for some values of the displacement parameter.
-Therefore, the SC states can be used for the unambiguous detection of this displacement.
-No specific measurement procedure was considered in that paper.
+In Ref.\,\cite{Singh_PhOpen_18_100198_2024} it was shown that the quantum state, prepared by applying the unitary displacement operator $\mathcal{D}$ to the SC state, can be orthogonal to the initial one for certain values of the displacement parameter.
+Therefore, SC states can be used for the unambiguous detection of this displacement.
+However, no specific measurement procedure was considered in that paper.

-In our work we consider the optical interferometric schemes (see Fig.\,\ref{fig:parity-optic-scheme}) that use the SC state for the purpose of detection of a given phase shift.
+In our work, we consider the optical interferometric schemes (see Fig.\,\ref{fig:parity-optic-scheme}) that use the SC state for detecting a given phase shift.
 The paper is organized as follows.
-In section \ref{sec:ifos} we show that in the linearized case of the strong classical carrier and small phase shift, evolution of the light in the standard two-arm interferometer can be described as the action of the displacement operator $\mathcal{D}$.
-In section \ref{sec:orthog} we calculate the phase shift that provides the orthogonality the initial and displaced SC states.
-In section \ref{sec:detection} we calculate the sensitivity for the case of the photons number measurement at the interferometer output dark port.
-Finally, in section \ref{sec:conclusion} we summarize our results and discuss the possibility of practical implementation of the proposed scheme.
+In section \ref{sec:ifos} we show that in the linearized case of a strong classical carrier and small phase shift, the evolution of light in the standard two-arm interferometer can be described as the action of the displacement operator $\mathcal{D}$.
+In section \ref{sec:orthog}, we calculate the phase shift that provides the orthogonality of the initial and displaced SC states.
+In section \ref{sec:detection} we calculate the sensitivity, assuming the photon number measurement at the output dark port.
+Finally, in section \ref{sec:conclusion}, we summarize our results and discuss the potential practical implementation of the proposed scheme.